-Find out what Baildon Town Council and our Library Volunteers have achieved in 2019
+Have a read to find out what Baildon Town Council and our Library Volunteers achieved in 2019

 It's the end of our second calendar year as a hybrid library.
 2019 has once again been an eventful year - all thanks to the contributions of our fabulous team of volunteers.